 Atomic Orbitals

-Orbitals are mathematically derived regions of space with different probabilities of finding an electron.
+Orbitals are mathematically derived regions of space with different probability distributions for finding an electron.
 There are four different kinds of orbitals, denoted s, p, d, and f each with a different shape.
 Of the four, the s and p orbitals are the most important to organic and biological chemistry.
 The d orbitals are central to organometallic chemistry and are of very importance in biological systems as well.
+While f orbitals also exist, they are less commonly encountered in introductory organic and biological chemistry discussions.

 Take Action

-• Click on the 2s, to show the 1s orbital.
+• On the applet below, click on the 1s radio button, to show the 1s orbital.

 • Next, click on a 2p to show the 2p orbital.